rodrigo93/cw-anti-fraud-api/README.md

 #### Repeated Card Number
 If the same `card_number` is used in rapid succession for multiple transactions, it could be a sign of a stolen card.

+#### Has Previous Chargeback
+If the user has had a chargeback before, the transaction should be denied.

 ### Future Improvements

 - Implement geo location rule, where if it's a transaction outside of the common used region, we could deny it.